 Students contemplating a career in health care participate in a yearlong program, where they learn on site about ethical dilemmas from physicians, nurses, and other professionals.
 Rotations are completed at local hospitals and other health care facilities.
 To date, more than 100 SCU undergraduates have participated in the program.
 Center staff also teach core curriculum courses, including "Ethics in the Health Professions," "Social and Ethical Dimensions of Biotechnology," and "Theology, Sex, and Relationships."

 Bioethics Research and Web Resources

 The Center has undertaken research on various cutting edge issues in health care ethics and has a special interest in vulnerable patient populations.
-Through a grant from the Honzel Family Foundation, the Center conducted a major study of medical decision making for patients in the care of permanent public conservators.
+Through a grant from an anonymous donor, the Center conducted a major study of medical decision making for patients in the care of permanent public conservators.
 The study resulted in a series of policy recommendations and training in medical decision making for all public guardians in Santa Clara County.
 The Center also worked with the Santa Clara County Department of Public Health on a "Pandemic Ethics Toolkit" and has developed a series of case studies in culturally competent care—health care that is sensitive to the ways cultural differences can affect the clinical encounter.
 Current work focuses on decision making for patients who suffer from Alzheimer's or other forms of dementia and have no legally recognized surrogate decision maker.

 R. McLean, director, bioethics